The Physics of Care by Jim Moss

 This is social physics.
 Not a self-help book.

 The book does not ask you to care more.
 It does not offer a five-step framework for becoming a more caring leader.
-What it offers is a more complete model of how human systems actually work, one that accounts for a variable the standard model has been leaving out.
+What it offers is a more complete model of how human systems actually work, one that accounts for a variable the standard model has been taking for granted.

 The structure